w4kpm/Bonaire/README.md

 it also uses 2x pms5003 to measure particulate matter

 details about the parameters are in the PDF's of the individual sensors

+RS-485 and 24v are hooked up by 1 M12 connector

 modbus registers: